 Preparing for winter was important in the "Little House" days... with the days of big supermarkets, truck deliveries every day, and greenhouse foods, we've moved away from the necessity of "putting up" for the winter...
 I think it's time we got back to those days... what a peaceful, comfortable, secure feeling it gives me when I know that if a winter storm or a hurricane hits, I've got plenty for us to eat without having to brave the elements to grab that last loaf of bread or gallon of milk everyone seems to rush out to get.
 I like to call it "food insurance!"

-food stored in the attic in the "Little House in the Big Woods"
+Mary and Laura play with their dolls among the pumpkins and other food stored in the attic in the "Little House in the Big Woods" |

 From Little House in the Big Woods